LatinR/latinr/README.md

 to save your credentials in your machine.

-To start writing your submission, in RStudio, go to File -\> New File -\> R Markdown -\> From Template and choose “LatinR submission article”.
+To start writing your submission, in RStudio, go to File -&gt; New File -&gt; R Markdown -&gt; From Template and choose “LatinR submission article”.
 This will give you an example article that uses the correct template and has the important metadata.

 Alternatively, you can use the UI wizard with `latinr::latinr_wizard()`.
 It will open up a shiny interface to help you populate your submission